mafintosh/fuzzbuzz/README.md

 The randomness that is used to pick each operation is based on the seed from the constructor so if you pass the same seed twice the order is deterministic.

+#### `promise<minRuns> = fuzz.bisect(maxTimes)`

+Using a bisection algorithm the fuzzer will find the minimum amount of runs for either your validation function to fail or for an operation to throw.

+The returned minimum amount of runs are returned afterwards.

 #### `item = fuzz.pick(array)`

 Pick a random element from an array.
 Uses the random seed as well.